Architecture of Finland: The development of stone construction

-Grand Duchy period, 1809-1917
+Grand Duchy period, 1809–1917

 Early Grand Duchy period: Neoclassicism and Gothic revival

 The cornerstone of Finland as a state was laid in 1809 at the Diet of Porvoo, where Czar Alexander I proclaimed himself constitutional ruler of the new Grand Duchy of Finland and promised to maintain the faith and laws of the land.
 The creation of a capital was a clear indication of the Czar's will to make the new Grand Duchy a functioning entity.
-On April 8, 1812 Alexander I declared Helsinki the capital of the Grand Duchy of Finland.
+On April 8, 1812, Alexander I declared Helsinki the capital of the Grand Duchy of Finland.
 At that time Helsinki was only a small wooden town of about 4000 inhabitants, albeit with huge island fortress of Sveaborg and its military garrison nearby.
 The czar appointed the military engineer Johan Albrecht Ehrenström, a former courtier of Sweden's King Gustavus III, as head of the reconstruction committee, with the task of drawing up a plan for a new stone-built capital.
 The heart of the scheme was the Senate Square, surrounded by Neoclassical buildings for the state, church and university.
 In the words of art historian Riitta Nikula, Ehrenström created "the symbolic heart of the Grand Duchy of Finland, where all the main institutions had an exact place dictated by their function in the hierarchy."

 In fact, even before the ceding of Finland to Russia in 1809, the advent of Neoclassicism in the mid-18th century arrived with French artist-architect Louis Jean Desprez, who was employed by the Swedish state, and who designed Hämeenlinna church in 1799.
 Charles (Carlo) Bassi was another foreigner, an Italian-born architect also employed by the Swedish state, who worked especially in the design of churches.
 Bassi immigrated to Finland and became the first formally skilled architect to settle permanently in Finland.
 In 1810 Bassi was appointed the first head of the National Board of Building (Rakennushallitus - a government post that remained until 1995), based in Turku, a position he held until 1824.
 Bassi remained in Finland after power over the country was ceded to Russia.
 In 1824 his official position as head of the National Board of Building was taken by another immigrant architect, German-born Carl Ludvig Engel.

 With the move of the Finnish capital from Turku to Helsinki, Engel had been appointed by Czar Alexander I to design the major new public buildings to be fitted into Ehrenström's town plan: these included the major buildings around the Senate Square; the Senate church, Helsinki University buildings - including Engel's finest interior, Helsinki University Library (1836–45) - and Government buildings.
-All these buildings were designed following the dominant architectural style of the Russian capital, St. Petersburg, namely Neoclassicism - making Helsinki what was termed a St. Petersburg in miniature, and indeed Ehrenström's plan had even originally included a canal, mimicking a cityscape feature of the former.
+All these buildings were inspired by the style of Russian Empire's capital, St. Petersburg, namely Neoclassicism - making the surroundings of Helsinki Senate Square somehow similar to St. Petersburg, and indeed Ehrenström's plan had even originally included a canal, mimicking a cityscape feature of the former.